stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab2.md

    Number of FFs used: **194**
    Number of LUTs used: **495**

-3. Answer the following questions for yuv2rgb:
+3. Answer the following questions for yuv2rgb function:

    Estimated clock period: **10.703 ns**
    Worst case latency: **19664641**